denford/TuteCumber/README.md

 Basically you specify the behaviour of the system as some nice natual(ish) language specifications.
 These are called stories (or features in cucumber.js, and I'll call them features here).
 The features are composed of scenarios.
 Scenarios are composed of [potentially reusable] steps.
 And we write glue from these steps to drive our system code and test it.

+At least that's how I think about it.
+If you look at a [definition](http://en.wikipedia.org/wiki/Behavior-driven_development) you'll read something like this:
+> BDD is a second-generation, outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
+It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters.

 ## Tutorial
 The tutorial is split into three stages.
 Each builds on the former and adds more complexity (to the tests and to the system).
 However, at all stages we are working with the same directory structure:
 ```